interglobalmedia/wireshark-vs-tcpdump/README.md

 - Wireshark displays all the data inside the packet but TCPdump only shows information in packet headers.
 It does not display all the data inside the packet.

-- TCPdump can only show the information of TCP/IP based packets and does its job well.
+- tcpdump can only show the information of TCP/IP based packets and does its job well.
 While Wireshark is much more versatile and can interpret and show different protocols.

-- TCPdump has problems with some commands working with IPv6 packets.
+- tcpdump has problems with some commands working with IPv6 packets.
 As a result, IPv6 users should use Wireshark.

+- tcpdump is known for its ability to consume less resources, which makes it better for long term monitoring of tasks or systems with limited resources.
+On the other hand, because Wireshark is a GUI with more complex features, it consumes more system resources.

 ## Main similarities between Wireshark and tcpdump